zwhua888/qian256.github.io/_posts/2017-02-09-github-jekyll-tag.md

 This script fetches `site.tags` and sort them by the size of its referenced posts.
 The sorted list is in `sortedtemptags`.
 And it is iterated to be visualized.
 I am inspired by this [stackoverflow answer](http://stackoverflow.com/questions/13025281/how-to-get-a-sorted-tags-list-in-jekyll).

-You can all the following line to anywhere you want to display the tag cloud:
+You can add the following line to anywhere you want to display the tag cloud:
 {% highlight liquid %}{% raw %}
 {% include archive.html %}
 {% endraw %}{% endhighlight %}{: .highlight-left }